Perspective | My skillet melted onto my glass cooktop. What to do?

 Stainless steel doesn’t react with either acidic or alkaline food, so you can safely use it to cook anything.
 But steel, whether stainless or rust-prone, doesn’t conduct heat well.
 So unless a steel pan is very thick — think cast iron — it doesn’t heat evenly, which means food directly over burners can scorch, and pans can warp.
 Copper and aluminum heat up quickly and evenly, avoiding these problems.
 But copper reacts with acidic food and aluminum with alkaline foods.
 By creating a multilayered pan, it’s possible to get the benefits of each metal without the drawbacks.

 Some pans, like yours, have the multiple layers just on the base, with sides that are entirely stainless steel.
 The base heats fast and evenly, but the sides stay relatively cool, which is good if you want to cook an egg.
-Others pans have multiple layers throughout, which is probably an advantage if you’re heating a pot of water or cooking stew.
+Other pans have multiple layers throughout, which is probably an advantage if you’re heating a pot of water or cooking stew.

 Unfortunately, neither type of multilayered construction is suitable for cooking methods that call for heating an empty pan really hot so you can sear meat or blister peppers.
 Aluminum melts around 1,220 degrees Fahrenheit, copper around 1,983, and stainless steel around 2,500 to 2,785, depending on what other metals are mixed in with the steel.

 The Consumer Product Safety Commission warned as far back as 1993 that aluminum pots, or ones made of stainless steel with an aluminum core, could melt if they were allowed to boil dry.
 But in recent years, there have even been reports of melting bases when pans were filled with water and heated on high, especially on glass cooktops.

 Cuisinart’s website no longer displays the manual for your discontinued model, but for its current aluminum-core models, the advice is clear: Never use high heat.
 “Food will burn,” the manual says.
 “A pure aluminum core enveloped by stainless steel makes this cookware highly conductive and efficient for quick, even heat distribution.
 We recommend a low to medium setting for most cooking.
 To boil water, medium-high is sufficient.”
 It warns never to leave a pan empty over a hot burner.
 “Doing so can ruin the pan and cause damage to the stovetop.”

 So what can you do to restore your stovetop?
 You can try what Ted Wegert, then an engineering manager at Schott North America, a leading manufacturer of glass for cooktops, recommended in 2014 when asked how to remove aluminum foil that melted on.
 He suggested scraping the glass with a razor blade held as flat as possible to the surface.
 Using a plastic holder designed for scraping a cooktop would make it easier to keep the low angle, he said.